withastro/docs/src/pages/en/core-concepts/framework-components.md

 <InteractiveModal client:only="svelte" />
 ```

 The JavaScript framework (React, Svelte, etc) needed to render the component will be sent to the browser along with the component's own JavaScript.
-If two or more components use the same framework, the framework will only be sent once.
+If two or more components on a page use the same framework, the framework will only be sent once.

 :::note[Accessibility]
 Most framework-specific accessibility patterns should work the same when these components are used in Astro.
 Be sure to choose a client directive that will ensure any accessibility-related JavaScript is properly loaded and executed at the appropriate time!